US to limit asylum at Mexico border as COVID-19 restrictions end

-CIUDAD JUAREZ, Mexico (AP) — The Biden administration on Thursday will begin denying asylum to migrants who arrive at the U.S.-Mexico border without first applying online or seeking protection in a country they passed through, marking a fundamental shift in immigration policy as the U.S. readies for the end of a key pandemic restriction.
+CIUDAD JUAREZ, Mexico (AP) — The Biden administration on Thursday will begin denying asylum to migrants who arrive at the U.S.-Mexico border without first applying online or seeking protection in a country they passed through.
+It marks a fundamental shift in immigration policy as the U.S. readies for the end of a key pandemic restriction.

-The new rule represents a significant shift in the way the U.S. deals with asylum seekers who have been showing up at the border in huge numbers in anticipation of this week's end of the the use of a restriction known as Title 42 that allows the government to quickly expel migrants to Mexico.
+Asylum seekers have been showing up at the border in huge numbers in anticipation of this week's end of the use of a restriction known as Title 42.
+That rule has allowed the government to quickly expel migrants to Mexico.
 U.S. officials warned of difficult days ahead as the program tied to the COVID-19 pandemic expires this week.

-The rule announced Wednesday is part of new measures meant to crack down on illegal border crossings while creating new legal pathways, including a plan to open 100 regional migration hubs across the Western Hemisphere, administration officials said.
-U.S. officials have detailed steps they've taken to prepare for what many are expecting to be a substantial increase in migrants attempting to enter the U.S.
+The rule announced Wednesday is part of new measures meant to crack down on illegal border crossings while creating new legal pathways.
+That includes a plan to open 100 regional migration hubs across the Western Hemisphere and granting humanitarian parole to 30,000 people a month to enter the country from four countries.
+U.S. officials have detailed steps they've taken, including increasing deportation flights, as they prepare for what many are expecting to be a substantial increase in migrants at the U.S.-Mexico border.

-Homeland Security Secretary Alejandro Mayorkas warned that the days and weeks ahead have the "potential to be very difficult.”
+Fran Tovar, a 30-year-old electrician from Venezuela who left two children behind to try to reach the U.S., was expelled from the U.S. on his first attempt.
+He was trying again 24 hours later, with the goal of crossing before Title 42’s use expires.

-“There is fear and anguish,” said Tovar, adding that he has spent three months in Juarez trying to get an appointment through an app the U.S. has encouraged migrants to use to present themselves at a border entry point and seek admission.
+“There is fear and anguish,” Tovar said Wednesday, adding that he has spent three months in Juarez trying to get an appointment through an app the U.S. has encouraged migrants to use to present themselves at a border entry point and seek admission.

-Tovar was expelled from the U.S. on his first attempt, then tried again 24 hours later.
-He was worried because after Title 42's use expires, he could face tough consequences.

-The COVID-19 pandemic-related restrictions have allowed border officials to quickly return people — and they did so 2.8 million times since March 2020.
-But after the restrictions expire Thursday, migrants caught crossing illegally will not be allowed to return for five years.
-They can face criminal prosecution if they do.

-Even with the restrictions in effect, border crossings rose to all-time highs.
+Roughly 10,000 people were apprehended by Border Patrol on Tuesday, among the largest apprehensions in a single day, according to a U.S. official who was not authorized to speak publicly and spoke to The Associated Press on condition of anonymity.
+More than 27,000 people were in custody.
+Custody numbers vary as migrants are released or deported, but in March 8,600 people were in Border Patrol custody.

+Miguel Meza, the head of migrant programs for Catholic Relief Services, which has 26 migrant shelters across Mexico, estimated that about 55,000 migrants were in the border cities across from the U.S. on Wednesday.
+The shelter space is “saturated," he said, and migrants were spilling into areas around them.

-The measure announced Wednesday is a key part of the U.S. strategy.
+The measure announced Wednesday is a key part of the U.S. strategy to address border crossings that rose to all-time highs even with Title 42 in effect.
 While stopping short of a total ban, it imposes severe limitations on asylum for those crossing illegally who didn't first seek a legal pathway.
 It includes room for exceptions and does not apply to children traveling alone.
-It was first announced in February and takes effect Thursday.
+It was first announced in February.

 U.S. officials also said they planned to open regional hubs around the hemisphere, where migrants could apply to go to the U.S., Canada or Spain.
 Two hubs were previously announced in Guatemala and Colombia.
 It's unclear where the other locations would be.
 The administration officials spoke on the condition of anonymity to discuss ongoing border plans that were not yet public.